lyleresnick/lyleresnick.github.io/_posts/2017-08-29-A-Crash-Course-on-the-VIPER-Architecture.md

 I still implement the UseCase's `Capture` methods in the UseCase.

 You will see that this setup makes it very easy to test the Transformer.
 It separates the UseCase's responsibilities from one another, making it very easy to understand the code.
-When you need to decompose a large amount of processing by implementing  private methods, you immediately know who they belong to.
+When you need to decompose a large amount of processing by implementing private methods, it is easy to ascertain the scope of the methods.

 ### The Presenter in the role of UseCaseOutput